supervisely-ecosystem/ui-widgets-demos/media/007_image_pair_sequence/README.md

-# Image Pairs Sequence
+# Image Pair Sequence

 ## Introduction

-The **`ImagePairsSequence`** widget is a widget in Supervisely designed for displaying pairs of images and annotations.
+The **`ImagePairSequence`** widget is a widget in Supervisely designed for displaying pairs of images and annotations.
 It is useful for comparing.
 For example, it can be used to compare ground truth and predictions in a grid format.
 It allows users to navigate through multiple pages of predictions and provides zooming functionality, making it convenient for visualizing annotated image results.

 [Read this tutorial in developer portal.](https://developer.supervise.ly/app-development/widgets/media/imagepairsequence)